gibr098/NFVI-Simulator/README.md

 # NFVI Simulator
-Parameters for running a NFVI with a Point of Presence can be set in the NFVI.config file Running App.java will build an NFVI with the desidered configuration
+Parameters for running a NFVI with a Point of Presence can be set in the NFVI.config file.
+Running App.java will build an NFVI with the desidered configuration

 ### Working on: